noahehall/theBookOfNoah/0current/aws/0networking.md

     - public: for public resources
       - should point to the internet gateway

-- route tables: specify how traffic flows in/out of subnets
+- route tables: specify how vpc traffic flows in/out of subnets
-  - i.e. a router: directs traffic between subnets
+  - controls subnet routing directs traffic between subnets
     - e.g. specify how a resource in a private subnet can connect to something in a public subnet
+  - default route table: can be modified but not deleted

 - internet gateway: allows resources within a VPC access to the public internet